 Arts Council England – Small Capital Grants

 Grants of £100,000 to £500,000 for arts and cultural organisations whose capital project outcomes are arts focused and relate to the delivery of arts activity.
-This fund opens for expressions of interest from 11 April to 3 May 2020.
+This fund is closed while the Arts Council focuses on Covid-relief, but we’re including it here to keep it on people’s radars.

 Charles Hayward Foundation